vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 ## Private Registry Options {#registry}

-If container developers need to access Docker images that are stored in private registry servers, you must configure VCHs to allow them to connect to the private registry servers when you deploy the VCHs.
+If you use vSphere Integrated Containers Registry, or if container developers need to access Docker images that are stored in other private registry servers, you must configure VCHs to allow them to connect to these private registry servers when you deploy the VCHs.
 VCHs can connect to both secure and insecure private registry servers.

 ### `--registry-ca` {#registry-ca}

 Short name: `--rc`

-The path to a CA certificate that can validate the registry's server certificate.
+The path to a CA certificate that can validate the server certificate of a private registry.
 You can specify `--registry-ca` multiple times to specify multiple CA certificates for different registries.
+This allows a VCH to connect to multiple registries.

-The use of these certificates is independent of the client security options that you specify.
-For example, it is possible to disable TLS for client authentication by using `--no-tls`, and to use `--registry-ca` tospecify CA certificates to validate a private registry.
+The use of registry certificates is independent of the Docker client security options that you specify.
+For example, it is possible to use the `--no-tls` option to disable TLS authentication between Docker clients and the VCH, and to use the `--registry-ca` option to enable TLS authentication  between the VCH and a private registry.

+You must use this option to allow a VCH to connect to vSphere Integrated Containers Registry.
+For information about how to obtain the CA certificate from vSphere Integrated Containers Registry, see [Deploy a VCH for Use with vSphere Integrated Containers Registry](deploy_vch_registry.md).

 <pre>--registry-ca <i>path_to_ca_cert_1</i>
 --registry-ca <i>path_to_ca_cert_2</i>